M140042/skin_cancer_kaggle_inception/readme.md

 _2.1.
 Dataset_

 Dataset contain 10,015 images.
-I split the dataset into 80% training data and 20% test data.
+I split the dataset into **80%** training data and **20%** test data.

 _2.2 Observations from EDA_

-1. Huge class imbalance, cell type Melanecytic nevi is the dominant class.
+1. Huge **class imbalance**, cell type **Melanecytic nevi** is the dominant class.

 2. Larger instances of patients having age from 30 to 60.

 _2.3 Model_

-Due to resource I have, I applied transfer learning method to speed up my training process.
+Due to resource I have, I applied **transfer learning** method to speed up my training process.

-Inception v3 is a widely-used image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset.
+**Inception v3** is a widely-used image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset.
 Therefore, inception V3 is picked as my main model.

 _2.4 Implementation_